Swedemon/MzFightReporter/README.md

 	2. On the left choose 'Integrations'.
 Next click on 'Webhooks'.
 	3. Click on 'New Webhook'.
 Finally click on 'Copy Webhook URL'.
 4. Using Notepad edit the file **config.properties** located at your unzip location:
 	1. Set the value of 'discordWebhook' to your new webhook URL.
+Save your file.
 		- Example: ```discordWebhook=https://discord.com/api/webhooks/84073...```
 5. Open Guild Wars 2 and enter the game.
 Open ArcDps options by pressing Alt-Shift-T.
 	1. Under 'Logging' choose: save after squad combat